softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 `</Project>`

 This will change the targeting from .NET Standard 2.0 to .NET Standard 1.3, and it will add a reference to the Emby nuget package.

-**Note**: After pasting you'll want to use Visual Studio to auto-format the XML to make it easier to read.
+After pasting you'll want to use Visual Studio to auto-format the XML to make it easier to read.

 3. Build again to ensure Visual Studio has picked up the external changes.